-Lisa L. Hannett has had over 70 short stories appear in venues including Clarkesworld, Weird Tales, Apex, The Dark and Year’s Best anthologies in Australia, Canada and the US.
-She has won four Aurealis Awards, including Best Collection for her first book, Bluegrass Symphony, which was also nominated for a World Fantasy Award.
+Lisa L. Hannett has had over 70 short stories appear in venues including Clarkesworld, Weird Tales, Apex, The Dark and Year’s Best anthologies in Australia, Canada, and the U.S. She has won four Aurealis Awards, including Best Collection for her first book, Bluegrass Symphony, which was also nominated for a World Fantasy Award.
 Her first novel, Lament for the Afterlife, was published by CZP in 2015.
-A new collection of short stories, Little Digs, is coming out in August 2019.
+A new collection of short stories, Little Digs, is coming out in March 2020.
 You can find her online at www.lisahannett.com and on Twitter @LisaLHannett.

 Find Lisa L. Hannett on:

 “Lisa L. Hannett’s collections plays like a country music album composed in the darker places of imagination, the little corners that you don’t want to look in as you tap-tap your foot to the catchy beat.
 Coolly beautiful, then coldly brutal, this is one of the most unnerving debuts in years.”

 —Robert Shearman, author of Tiny Deaths

 “Here at the beginning of her career, Hannett shows a stylistic flair and depth of story rare in even established writers.
 Her fiction in this collection is smart, confident, and in her own voice.”

 —Jeff VanderMeer, author of the Southern Reach trilogy

 “Hannett’s work has the uncanny ability to get under your skin. . . .
 Her use of language can make even the most horrifying scenes beautiful, so that you can’t—you won’t—turn away.
 That’s a rare talent.”